-One of the most common questions I receive regards which books I would recommend Christians to give their non-Christian friends who they hope may become believers.
-While there are many excellent books, these six come from both my personal experience of hearing stories of how people have become believers, and also an assessment of the apologetic and evangelistic value of each book.
+One of the most common questions I receive regards which books I would recommend Christians giving their non-Christian friends who they hope may become believers.
+While there are many excellent books, these seven come from both my personal experience of hearing stories of how people have become believers, and also an assessment of the apologetic and evangelistic value of each book.

 1.The Gospel of John.
 In our desire to convince people that Christianity is true, we sometimes miss the power of personally encountering God’s word.
 If I could just recommend one book for non-Christians to read, it would be the Gospel of John.
 If someone is open to spiritual truth, there’s nothing more powerful than being confronted with the teachings, miracles, and person of Jesus Christ.

 2. Mere Christianity, by C.S.
 Lewis.
 There are few books, if any, that have drawn more people to Christ than this impressive, classical, and insightful book.
 For instance, the great scientist Francis Collins credits it as key in his salvation.
 Lewis does a masterful job of articulating and defending core Christian beliefs (hence “mere Christianity”) and not getting bogged down on secondary issues.
 His articulation of the moral argument for God’s existence is simple, clear, and powerful.

 3. More Than A Carpenter, by Josh McDowell (I helped update this book in 2009).
 I am undeniably biased on this one, but I hear stories weekly from people who have come to faith through reading this book.
 The book is framed through my dad’s personal journey attempting to disprove Christianity, as well as his search for happiness.
 The real power in the book comes when he discusses how the truth of Christianity personally changed his life, which included how God’s love enabled him to forgive his alcoholic father as well as the man who sexually abused him for seven years.